2018 Los Angeles Rams season: Week 9: at New Orleans Saints

 The Rams fell behind 35-14 late in the second quarter, but rallied to tie the game behind the passing of Jared Goff (28 of 40, 391 yards, three TDs), but ultimately could not overcome the host Saints and suffered their first loss of the season.
-New Orleans quarterback Drew Brees passed for 346 yards and four touchdowns, including a 72-yard scoring strike to Michael Thomas late in the fourth quarter that put the game out of reach.
+New Orleans quarterback Drew Brees passed for 346 yards and four touchdowns, including a 72-yard scoring strike to Michael Thomas who taunted the Rams by re enacting Joe Horn's cellphone celebration upon scoring a touchdown, putting the game out of reach.
 Defensively, John Johnson and Cory Littleton had nine tackles each for the Rams.
 Brandin Cooks had six receptions for 114 yards and a touchdown, and with his 8-yard touchdown run in the first quarter, Todd Gurley set a new Rams team record by scoring a touchdown in 12 straight games, breaking the mark he shared with Elroy "Crazy Legs" Hirsch.
+Both Cooks and cornerback Marcus Peters expressed anger at Thomas for the post-scoring gesture, but primarily took offense at Saints' head coach Sean Payton; attacking Peters during his post-game interview.

-After losing this game, they meet again in the NFC Championship.
+After losing this game, they met again in the NFC Championship, beating the Saints.

 Week 10: vs. Seattle Seahawks

 The Rams clinched back-to-back winning seasons for the first time since 2001 with a comeback victory over the Seahawks just four days after a shooting in Thousand Oaks near their training facility.
 Quarterback Jared Goff threw for 318 yards and touchdown passes to tight ends Gerald Everett and Tyler Higbee, with the second score putting the Rams ahead for good early in the fourth quarter.
 Todd Gurley had 16 carries for 120 yards and a touchdown to extend his team-record touchdown scoring streak to 13 straight games.
 Defensive tackle Aaron Donald earned 2.5 sacks, and newly-acquired linebacker Dante Fowler recorded a sack, forced fumble, and fumble recovery on the same play midway through the fourth quarter.
 One play later, wide receiver Brandin Cooks scored from nine yards out on a jet sweep for the Rams' final touchdown.
 Russell Wilson had three touchdown passes for the Seahawks, but threw four straight incompletions in the final minute as Los Angeles earned a season sweep of its NFC West rival and improved its record to 9-1.
 The victory was marred by the loss of Cooper Kupp, who suffered a torn ACL in the fourth quarter that would end his season.

-The Rams would have back-to-back winning seasons for the first time since the 2000 and 2001 seasons.